-Hands up if you start each spring wanting to have a clear out, had numerous failed attempts to Marie Kondo-ing your sock drawers and declared this is the year you will declutter your life.
+Hands up if you start each spring wanting to have a clear out?

-Perhaps you’ve doodled a drawing, stayed somewhere inspiring or spent a good number of hours down the glorious rabbit hole of inspiration that is Instagram or Pinterest looking for clever solutions to small space living?
+Perhaps you’ve doodled a drawing, stayed somewhere inspiring or spent a good number of hours down the glorious rabbit hole of inspiration via Instagram or Pinterest looking for clever solutions to small space living?

 In reality, for most of us, our life is made up of objects, memories and people that we simply can’t practically, nor want to, fold away neatly in a drawer.

 When our Life Space Cabins clients come to us to create a small space to suit particular needs for themselves or their family more often than not we end up designing them the smaller, simpler space they’ve always aspired to have.
 Including all the space-saving, clever and quirky solutions to small space living that they would otherwise not have the ability to create in their own homes.

 Here are our top tips for creating a small space that works for you

 What is the space to be used for?

 Start at the beginning… think about who this space is for, how many people will be in it at any one time?
 Do you need separate zones for family members or is this a solo space just for you?